 - May trigger allergies as it uses corn gluten meal and wheat gluten

 - Contains sodium tripolyphosphate (STPP), which is a mild skin irritant

 As with other brands, Diamond offers a variety of dog food options for different needs.
 Labradoodle owners might find their formulas for weight management or sensitivity issues helpful.

-Diamond Original adult dry food is designed for moderately active dogs.
+Diamond Naturals Beef Meal & Rice Formula Adult Dry Dog Food is designed for moderately active dogs.
 It contains vitamins like Vitamin A, B12, D, and E. It contains a decent amount of fiber that helps with proper digestion, as do added probiotics.
 In addition, omega fatty acids help keep your Labradoodle’s skin and coat healthy.

 - Contains omega fatty acids